NotShige/OnixClientFaq/README.md

 ### How to remove the red arrow from minecraft?

 Download [this pack](http://www.mediafire.com/file/kqyjo9s9ld39nkn/No+Red+Arrow+by+Mhavin.mcpack/file)
 and apply it.
-The reason why it exists is because the pack maker/porter never updated hud_screen.json. https://bugs.mojang.com/browse/MCPE-105882
+The reason why it exists is because the pack maker/porter never updated hud_screen.json.
+[The bug report and discussion is found here.](https://bugs.mojang.com/browse/MCPE-105882)

 ![](https://images-ext-1.discordapp.net/external/XaTJqnFKpTmVvpZRsIUjibRrS1ChDB8nZCJG0xukL3E/https/hugo.please-end.me/ogp/58nMiUwHd.png)